AlfredoBejarano/Umba-Movie-List-App/README.md

 - This app harness the power of the [Android Architecture components](https://developer.android.com/topic/libraries/architecture) to create a lean, fast and reliable app.

 - This app offers a clean, layered architecture while keeping it simple, the `model` classes are transparent across the architecture, the `repository` classes provide a clean API and a single source of truth from all the app `data sources` for the rest of the layers in the app.
-The `ViewModel` classes serves as intermediaries between the `view` (UI Controllers) and the `repository` layers, provides clean and immutable observation via `LiveData` and reacts accordingly to the app's lifecycle.
+The `Presenter` classes serves as intermediaries between the `view` (UI Controllers) and the `repository` layers, provides clean and immutable observation via `LiveData` and reacts accordingly to the app's lifecycle.

 - It also uses the good practices accepted from Google, such as _Dependency Injection_ using **Dagger** and using the _Observation_ pattern.
 The app architecture is **M**odel**V**iew**V**iew**M**odel (_MVVM from now on_).